Kiel University

-Kiel University, officially the Christian Albrecht University of Kiel, (Christian-Albrechts-Universität zu Kiel, abbreviated CAU, known informally as Christiana Albertina) is a public research university in the city of Kiel, Germany.
-It was founded in 1665 as the Academia Holsatorum Chiloniensis by Christian Albert, Duke of Holstein-Gottorp and has approximately 27,000 students today.
+Kiel University (Christian-Albrechts-Universität zu Kiel, abbreviated CAU, known informally as Christiana Albertina) is a public research university in the city of Kiel, Germany.
+It was founded in 1665 as the Academia Holsatorum Chiloniensis by Christian Albert, Duke of Holstein-Gottorp.
 It is the largest, oldest, and most prestigious university in the state of Schleswig-Holstein.

-Until 1866, it was not only the northernmost university in Germany but at the same time the 2nd largest university of Denmark.
+Until 1866, it was not only the northernmost university in Germany but at the same time the second-largest university of Denmark.
+After the Danish-German war, Kiel came under Prussian administration which later led to being part of the German Empire and today the Federal Republic of Germany.
+Kiel is the capital of Schleswig-Holstein, and Kiel University is the largest and only comprehensive university in the federal state.

 Faculty, alumni, and researchers of Kiel University have won 12 Nobel Prizes.
 Kiel University has been a member of the German Universities Excellence Initiative since 2006.
-The Cluster of Excellence The Future Ocean, which was established in cooperation with the GEOMAR Helmholtz Centre for Ocean Research Kiel in 2006, is internationally recognized.
-The second Cluster of Excellence "Inflammation at Interfaces" deals with chronic inflammatory diseases.
-The Kiel Institute for the World Economy is also affiliated with Kiel University.
+The Cluster of Excellence The Future Ocean, which was established in cooperation with the GEOMAR Helmholtz Centre for Ocean Research Kiel in 2006 and existed until 2019, has been internationally recognized.

+Since 2018, Kiel University has had two Clusters of Excellence.
+“Precision Medicine in Chronic Inflammation (PMI)“ deals with chronic inflammatory diseases and is closely tied to the University Medical Center Schleswig Holstein, the University of Lübeck, the Research Centre Borstel – Leibniz Lung Centre, the Max Planck Institute for Evolutionary Biology, the Muthesius Academy of Art, the Kiel Institute for the World Economy and the Leibniz Institute for Science and Mathematics Education at Kiel University. „ROOTS - Social, Environmental, and Cultural Connectivity in Past Societies“ explores the roots of social, environmental, and cultural phenomena and processes that substantially marked past human development.
+It is an interdisciplinary research network involving scientists from 15 institutes at six faculties of Kiel University.
+There are also project partners in Germany and abroad.
 The university has a great reputation for its focus on public international law.
 The oldest public international law institution in Germany and Europe – the Walther Schuecking Institute for International Law – is based in Kiel.

+The university works closely with the internationally renowned GEOMAR Helmholtz Centre for Ocean Research Kiel and the Kiel Institute for the World Economy (IfW), which is associated with the university.
+Through a number of joint appointments, the CAU also has close personnel ties with both institutions.

+In 2024, 24,925 students were enrolled at Kiel University.
+The university is organised into eight faculties, where over 400 professors teach.
+The university offers more than 190 degree programmes.